GustavFluur/numbers-guessing/README.md

 ## Updated gaming features:

-Once you starting the Number Guessing game it still says in the mock terminal:
+No changes has been made regarding the features of the game's presentation to the player.
+Once you starting the Number Guessing it still says in the mock terminal:

        Try to guess the number (between 0 and 100) on five guesses!
         Enter guess 1: